Taxation of mining industries

 Medias et news

-Distance learning 2024: Modeling the mining rent in Africa
+Distance learning 2025: Modeling the mining and petroleum rent in Africa

-Would you like to learn about the taxation of the mining sector in Africa and learn how to model mineral resource rent sharing?
-In partnership with the French Ministry of Europe and Foreign Affairs (MEAE), the IHEDD is opening a new session of its online training on modeling and mining taxation in Africa.
+Would you like to learn about the taxation of the mining and petroleum sector in Africa and learn how to model mineral resource rent sharing?
+In partnership with the French Ministry of Europe and Foreign Affairs (MEAE) and the Columbia Center on Sustainable Investment (CCSI), the IHEDD is opening a new session of its online training on modeling and extractive taxation in Africa.

-This distance training will take place from February 23 to April 16, 2024.
-It will require approximately 35 hours of work on your part.
+This distance training will take place from January 6 to Mars 10, 2025.
+It will require approximately 50 hours of work on your part.
 In addition, you will benefit from a personalized follow-up from the various trainers.
-Apply before January 19, 2024.
-The price is 450 euros.
+Apply before December 9, 2024.
+The price is 700 euros.
 A MEAE scholarship may be granted upon selection of applications.
 Only 40 places are available.

 Would you like to learn about fiscal design in the African extractive sector and reflect on the main risks and problems posed by the taxation of this sector (aggressive tax optimisation, indirect transfers, VAT credits, etc.)?
 In partnership with the French Ministry of Europe and Foreign Affairs (MEAE), the IHEDD is opening a new session of its online training on fiscal design in the extractive sector in Africa.